cocoar-dev/Cocoar.Capabilities/docs/registration-and-querying.md

 ## Querying Behavior

 All querying methods (`TryGet`, `GetRequired`, `GetAll`, `Contains`) use **exact type matching** and only return capabilities that were explicitly registered under the queried type.

+Cross-component retrieval is performed through the same scope instance that created the composition (or a reference you keep to the composition itself).
+You can keep a scope as a long-lived container if you need shared discovery.

 ### Example: Interface Implementation vs Registration